HeinrichHartmann/HeinrichHartmann.github.io/_posts/2014-12-14-Sensor-Monitoring-with-RaspberryPi-and-Circonus.md

     ADC[0]: 33   ADC[1]: 72
     ADC[0]: 33   ADC[1]: 78

-Congratulations, we have just read out sensor data from the command line.
+As you can see, we have just read out analog sensors from the command line.

 ## Publishing Sensor data on the Web